khushaldhola/AiWhisper/notes.md

 created custome page so i can eliminate their url and shows our url

 there is one issue without sign in we cannot brouse any tab or windoe in site so toslve that issue -- middleware.ts and add publicRoutes: []

+now i am storing the users data into server/storage

+with use of rest client extention performed get and post to mongodb which is written in router.resr